lil-lab/icrl/README.md

 ## Make plots

 The following steps can be followed to generate the plots used in the paper:
-1. Download the data from [this link](https://drive.google.com/file/d/1Ot0hkOrBSkDrWY0SPTRpNEJnjLoM4Yyb/view?usp=sharing).
+1. Download the data from `omitted link`.
 2. Extract the data folder.
 3. Put the data folder in the root directory of the project.
 4. Run the plots script: